 The easiest way to reduce your sodium intake is to not add salt to your foods.
 Because many packaged foods contain sodium, you’ll also want to read food labels before you buy.
-Your goal is to limit your sodium intake to no more than 2,300 milligrams a day.
+Your heart health goal is to limit your sodium intake to no more than 2,300 milligrams a day.

 If You Have Heart Disease